slatedocs/slate/source/includes/api/_account.md

 Specify true if shifts being unconfirmed should also be unpublished.

+Other account object attributes may be specified.
 Updating another account's email address or notification options is not allowed if the account is active with more than one organization's Shiftboard.

 Response: On success, empty results will be returned.